devTarak/Python-Multiple-File-Downloader/README.md

 This project is licensed under the [MIT License](LICENSE).
 ## Developer
-This Script is Developed by [Dev Tarak](https://devtarak.github.io/)
+This Script is Developed by [Tarak Rahman](https://devtarak.github.io/)